Minnamurra Falls Rainforest Walk in Budderoo National Park

 Start of the rainforest walk at Minnamurra Rainforest Centre

-As mentioned, the lower section of the Loop Walk is wheel-friendly.
-This section is quite scenic and offers a good feel of the rainforest.
+As mentioned, the lower section of the Loop Walk is wheelchair accessible.
+This part of the trail is quite scenic and gives you a good feel for the rainforest.

-The walk includes a few exciting bridges crossing Minnamurra Creek, in addition to several information boards that contain interesting details about the rainforest.
+The walk includes a couple of footbridges crossing Minnamurra Creek, along with several information boards that share more about the rainforest environment.

 2. Falls Walk

-To start the walk to Minnamurra Falls, keep an eye out for an intersection with a small signpost.
-The walk to the falls is similar to the Loop Walk but is a lot steeper.
+To begin the walk to Minnamurra Falls, look for the intersection marked with a small signpost.
+The track to the falls is similar to the Loop Walk but noticeably steeper.

 Intersection with the walk to Minnamurra Falls